ThingPulse/esp8266-oled-ssd1306/README.md

 This library has initially been written by Daniel Eichhorn (@squix78).
 Many thanks go to Fabrice Weinberg (@FWeinb) for optimizing and refactoring many aspects of the library.
 Also many thanks to the many committers who helped to add new features and who fixed many bugs.
 The init sequence for the SSD1306 was inspired by Adafruit's library for the same display.

+## mbed-os
+This library has been adopted to support the ARM mbed-os environment.
+A copy of this library is available in mbed-os under the name OLED_SSD1306 by Helmut Tschemernjak.
+An alternate installation option is to copy the following files into your mbed-os project: OLEDDisplay.cpp OLEDDisplay.h OLEDDisplayFonts.h OLEDDisplayUi.cpp OLEDDisplayUi.h SSD1306I2C.h

 ## Usage